makerdao/community/governance/votes/Trial Executive vote - July 12, 2023.md

-_Note: This is a training exercise trial proposal from the DAO Masons_

 ---
 title: Multiswap Conduit, FlapperUniV2, Cron Jobs to Chainlog, Scope defined Parameter Changes and Other Actions, July 12, 2023
-summary: Parameter changes for multiple scope aspects; Dai Savings Rate adjustment; budget streams for Chronicle Labs and Jet Stream; cancellation of DUX-001 budget; funds transferred to Jet Stream Ecosystem and various Core Units; deployment of FlapperUniV2; Cron Jobs addition to Chainlog; and CRVV1ETHSTETH-A offboarding.
+summary: Includes parameter changes for multiple scope aspects; Dai Savings Rate adjustment; budget streams for Chronicle Labs and Jet Stream; cancellation of DUX-001 budget; funds transferred to Jet Stream Ecosystem and various Core Units; deployment of FlapperUniV2; Cron Jobs addition to Chainlog; and CRVV1ETHSTETH-A offboarding.
 date: 2023-07-12T00:00:00.000Z
 address: "$spell_address"
 ---

 # Multiswap Conduit, FlapperUniV2, Cron Jobs to Chainlog, Scope defined Parameter Changes and Other Actions - July 12, 2023

 The Governance Facilitator(s) and $exec_crafters have placed an executive proposal into the voting system.
 MKR Holders should vote for this proposal if they support the following alterations to the Maker Protocol.